How Should Electrical Cables Be Tied?

 Safety Protocols

-- Accessibility: Ensure junction boxes and receptacles are accessible per NEC Article 100 and 314.29.
+- Accessibility: Ensure junction boxes and receptacles are accessible per NEC requirements (see Article 314 for box and accessibility guidance).

-- PPE: Wear insulated gloves and safety glasses when handling cables near live systems (NFPA 70E 130.7).
+- PPE: Wear insulated gloves and safety glasses when handling cables near live systems; follow NFPA 70E PPE guidance for energized work.

 Conclusion